LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 -  Starts with a capital V followed by the migration #.
 Your second migration would start with V2.
 -  Has two underscores between the version and the rest of the file name.
--  Has a descriptive "tail" that makes it easy to tell what this migration includes.
+-  Has a descriptive *tail* that makes it easy to tell what this migration includes.
 For example, you might name your second migration something like ``V2__add_user_profile.sql``

 Flyway will load these alphabetically and apply our changes.
 Since Flyway keeps track of which migrations it has performed previously, it